 If somebody told the developers of the first GTA back in 1997 that the game that they had just released was going to become part of one of the most successful action-packed video game sagas in history, they would never have believed it.
-But it has turned out to be a hit, and this first action and adventure sandbox game published for MS-DOS, Windows, PlayStation, and Game Boy Color soon became global groundbreaker.
+But it has turned out to be a hit, and this first action and adventure sandbox game published for MS-DOS, Windows, PlayStation, and Game Boy Color soon became a global groundbreaker.

 Controversial ever since the beginning